Our Streets, Our Stories

 This project is provided by the Brooklyn Public Library's Brooklyn Collection and the Services for Older Adults department.
 Our aim is to actively collect a broad range of stories from our diverse neighborhoods so that future generations may better understand the history of this great borough.
 You do not have to come to a formal training to become an interviewer or interviewee.
 Simply call Judy K of the Services for Older Adults Department at 646.831.2705 to find out how to participate.

 This project is currently located primarily at the Leonard, Kings Bay and Flatbush Libraries.
-If you are from a different Brooklyn neighborhood or unable to get to one of those branches, you can call Judy K at 646.831.2705 to arrange to be interviewed.
+If you are from a different Brooklyn neighborhood or unable to get to one of those branches, you can call Brian Hasbrouck at 718.230.2008 to arrange to be interviewed.

 Services for Older Adults is partially funded by Coordinated Outreach Library Services aid from the New York State Education Department, administered by the State Library's Division of Library Development.